Ledston: Ledston Hall

 Ledston or Ledstone Hall was the home of Lady Elizabeth Hastings, daughter of the 7th Earl of Huntingdon, known as "Lady Betty".
 The hall was originally a grange and chapel built by the monks of Pontefract Priory.
 It is a grade I listed building, and several associated buildings and garden features are also listed.

+The Wheler Trust -- founded in 1992 when the last descendent of the hall, Granville Wheler, died -- manages the house.

 Ledston Hall featured in the television show Most Haunted:Live on 27 October 2007, but was called "Wheler Priory" for security reasons at the time (Wheler being the surname of the last family owning the hall).

 Ledston is also home to the Ledston Equine Centre located in the stables of Ledston Hall.

 Ledston lies to the east of the A656 road, and there was a railway station named after the village on the Castleford to Garforth line, though this station was actually adjacent to Allerton Bywater Colliery.
 The village also had a colliery named after it, Ledston Luck, which was connected to the railway via a narrow gauge railway line up to Peckfield Colliery in Micklefield.
 The colliery, like the railway station, was some distance away from the village from which it took its name, being actually only 1 km east of Kippax.
 Ledston Luck Colliery closed in 1986 and the site is now a local nature reserve.

 White Horse Inn

 The White Horse Inn is a 15th-century public house.
-It was 2019 regional winner of North East Pubs in Bloom, and supports various local activities such as the Ledston in Bloom, a village scarecrow competition. and the Ledston christmas light switch on.
+It was 2019 regional winner of North East Pubs in Bloom, and supports various local activities such as the Ledston in Bloom, a village scarecrow competition. and the Ledston Christmas light switch on.